bramstein/promis/README.md

 ## Promis: a tiny JavaScript Promise polyfill

-This is a tiny (0.6kb minified, 1.5kb unminified) Promise implementation meant for embedding in other projects and as a standalone polyfill.
-It supports the full API specification and passes the official Promises/A+ test suite.
+This is a tiny (0.6kb gzipped, 1.5kb minified) Promise implementation meant for embedding in other projects and as a standalone polyfill.
+It supports the full Promise API specification and passes the official Promises/A+ test suite.

 ### API